Generative Giants, Retrieval Weaklings: Why do Multimodal Large Language Models Fail at Multimodal Retrieval?: Conclusion

 \section{Conclusion}

-In this work, we investigate why multimodal large language models (MLLMs), despite their strong generative prowess, fail to function as effective zero-shot multimodal retrievers.
-By leveraging sparse autoencoders (SAEs) to decompose their internal representations, we reveal that MLLMs operate in a representational space overwhelmingly dominated by textual semantics, which suppresses essential visual information.
-Furthermore, we find that the emphasis on bridging modalities for generation leads to homogenized embeddings, reducing the discriminative power required for retrieval, while the features most influential to similarity scores paradoxically act as distractors.
-Together, these findings provide the first in-depth interpretability analysis of MLLMs in the retrieval context, offering insights for designing future MLLM-based retriever architectures.
+In this work, we investigate the mechanisms that hinder MLLMs from functioning as effective zero-shot retrievers, despite their generative dominance.
+By leveraging sparse autoencoders (SAEs) to dissect the model's internal representations, we reveal that MLLMs suffer from a representational space overwhelmingly dominated by text, which suppresses essential visual information.
+Furthermore, we find that the heavy focus on bridging modalities for generation homogenizes embeddings, reducing the discriminative power required for retrieval, while the features most influential to similarity scores paradoxically act as distractors.
+Based on these insights, we propose \method, a training-free test-time adaptation method that adjusts MLLM embedding geometry.
+This simple intervention consistently and substantially improves multimodal retrieval performance across different MLLMs.